moding-il/bizdoc.core/README.md

 }
 ```

-> You can make your own object configurable by adding public properties to it, and setting the properties from the configuration Option.
+> You can make your own object configurable by adding public properties to it and setting default values to those properties in configuration Option.

 ### Reports

-A _report_ component consists of a data model, a backing class, and an arguments class.
+A _report_ component tooconsists of a data model, a backing class, and an arguments class.

 ```c#
 public class MyReportDataModel